A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: Discussion

 \section{Discussion}

-The method proposed in this paper is developed to model system reliability using system reliability data augmented with a prior BSP composed of component and subsystem data.
-Computation is very fast in relation to other methods, particularly Bayesian parametric methods that rely on MCMC computations.
+The methods proposed in this paper developed a Bayesian system reliability model using system data augmented with prior information from subsystems and components.
+Data from any one of those sources could be absent and the method would still work well, but it would produce estimates with wider uncertainty.
+Computation of the posterior estimates is very fast in relation to other methods, particularly Bayesian parametric methods that rely on MCMC computations.

+There are some areas that merit further exploration.
+One is the primary model assumption that components are independent.
+If the independence assumption is violated the model framework loses accuracy (depending on the amount of dependence that exists).
+One possible way to build that into the model would be to use copulas.
+Copula models would be a natural extension to incorporate dependence into the model.
+For a popular introduction to copulas see \cite{nelsen2007introduction}.

-One obvious model extension that might explored is incorporating other types of reliability data such as interval censored data or pass/fail data.
-The proposed model is well suited for large-scale reliability applications.
+Another obvious model extension that could be explored is incorporating other types of reliability data such as interval censored data.
+However, since there are no known conjugate models for interval censored data, this would introduce a fairly severe computational cost.

+In summary, the proposed model is well suited for large-scale reliability applications that must be run multiple times.
+If data are being reported on a continual basis this model is would be ideal, with the minimal assumptions and fast computation times.
+It could also be used to help validate parametric models.